Research

 This is a movie of E. coli bacteria growing on a microscope slide.
 Adapted from this this study

-Now, into your soup of E. coli bacteria, add a touch of RNA bacteriophage—called “phage” for short—-and in a few hours the cloudy liquid will turn clear again.
+Now, into your cup of E. coli bacteria, add a touch of RNA bacteriophage—called “phage” for short—-and in a few hours the cloudy soup will turn clear again.
 The once thriving E. coli?…dead.
 In their place, invisible to the naked eye, are a hundred trillion (1014) new phage.

 Here’s a model of phage MS2 generated from X-ray crystallography measurements.
 Adapted from this study